SaveCongoRainforest

 The entire primary rainforest could be gone by as early as 2100.
 The forest shrinks by, on average, 40,000 square kilometers every year - around 0.6% of the remaining forest cover on earth.

-indigenous peoples there - the Mbenga, Mbuti, and Batwa among others - have never been formally recognised.
+Only 11% of the land of the Congo Rainforest is legally protected from logging.
+The rights of the indigenous peoples there - the Mbenga, Mbuti, and Batwa among others - have never been formally recognised.
 Illegal logging, often carried out by exploitative foreign multinationals operating covertly, threatens the indigenous population immensely, and also means that the legal protection given to this land does not protect it in reality.

 At least 60 million people directly rely on the rainforest for their lives and livelihoods, and their voices are rarely heard.